Quantization, dequantization, and distinguished states: The Sorkin-Johnston state, and the star products of (Berezin-)Toeplitz (de)quantization

-The Berezin-Toeplitz quantization respects anti-normal ordering and dequantization respects normal ordering (see also \autoref{sec:AppendixNormalAntiNormalOrdering}).
-To reorder the terms in the series expansion of a Weyl generator \eqref{eq:WeylGenerator}, we use the commutation relations \eqref{eq:HilbertSpace.CreationAnnihilationCommutators} and derive commutators for powers of ladder operators in anti-normal or normal order.
+The Berezin-Toeplitz quantization respects anti-normal ordering and dequantization respects normal ordering (see also \ref{sec:AppendixNormalAntiNormalOrdering}).
+To reorder the terms in the series expansion of a Weyl generator \eref{eq:WeylGenerator}, we use the commutation relations \eref{eq:HilbertSpace.CreationAnnihilationCommutators} and derive commutators for powers of ladder operators in anti-normal or normal order.
 For an index pair $( i, \ib ) \in \{ ( 1, \bar{1} ), ( 2, \bar{2} ), \dotso, ( N, \bar{N} ) \}$, the two orders of the commutators are, respectively,

 while for all index pairs $( i, \ib ) \notin \{ ( 1, \bar{1} ), ( 2, \bar{2} ), \dotso, ( N, \bar{N} ) \}$ these commutators vanish.
 For the second order term, for example, the reorder yields one extra term that is the same for quantization and dequantization but with opposite sign,